Italian Neapolitan Mandolin Makers

 Home History Contact Links

-To my knowledge, there is as yet no publication detailing the many Italian Neapolitan mandolin makers.
+To my knowledge, there is as yet no publication detailing the many Italian Neapolitan mandolin makers, at least in English.
 During the course of my restoration and renovation of many mandolins, I have collected some information on this subject, and hope here to throw a little more light on the artisans who produced such beautiful instruments.
 I would welcome contributions from any other enthusiasts.
 If you have a mandolin by a maker that I don't list here, I would be pleased to receive full-length, front and back photos, and the details of the label or top-stamp.

 In his 'Manuale Teorico-Practico del Mandolinista' of 1923, arguably the end of the Golden Age of the Mandolin, Agostino Pisani cites the following as notable makers, perhaps a more reliable guide than the number of extant instruments to be seen today.